Eating Disorders In Children, Teens, Pregnancy | Eating Disorders Victoria

 Eating disorders and pregnancy

-Pregnancy and motherhood are wonderful and challenging times for women; physically, emotionally and psychologically.
-A pregnant woman’s wellbeing and nutrition is critical.
-If a mother’s nutrition is not sufficient, both baby and mother can be adversely affected.
+Pregnancy and parenthood are wonderful and challenging times for women; physically, emotionally and psychologically.
+A pregnant person’s wellbeing and nutrition is critical.
+If nutrition is not sufficient, both the baby and pregnant person can be adversely affected.

 Risks of eating disorders in pregnancy